-This week, a few of us were invited to the National Restaurant Awards where the UK’s 100 top restaurants (as decided by 180 chef, restauranteurs and food critics) were revealed.
+This week, a few of us were invited to the National Restaurant Awards where the UK’s 100 top restaurants (as decided by 180 chefs, restauranteurs and food critics) were revealed.
 Many industry events can often seem a bit stiff but these never are.
 There were huge cheers all around the Hurlingham Club last night for the crowd favourites – a great example of how supportive and tightly knit this industry is.

 The big winners of the night were The Sportsman in Kent who have managed to nab the number one spot for the second year in a row, thanks to their Michelin-starred gastro pub food.
 Chef-patron Stephen Harris jokingly describes The Sportsman as ‘a grotty boozer by the sea’.
 But the restaurant has gone from strength to strength recently, winning not only National Restaurant of the Year but also Best Gastropub.